 For instance, a business requirement is to add a new column to a Snowflake table that will store the aggregated sales total per line of products sold for a predetermined period, such as quarterly.

 This column must be added to the SOLE scripts to ensure that the column already exists or is created when the pipeline is run.
-It must also be added to the Matillion job that our Matillion runner calls.
+It must also be added to the Matillion job that our Matillion orchestrator calls.

 Ready to get started?